 Principal Investigator: Dr. Glen Foster

 The CPLEAP is a state-of-the-art 850-sq.-ft. laboratory dedicated to the study of human cardiopulmonary physiology.
 The laboratory space includes both research and office space for graduate students.
 The lab houses equipment necessary for the precise measurement of pulmonary, cardiovascular, and autonomic nervous systems during physiological stresses and includes:

 - Whole-body plethysmograph—pulmonary function testing, pulmonary diffusion capacity, and lung volumes;

 - End-tidal gas control systems (AirForce) and arterial blood gas analysis system;

-- Non-invasive blood pressure monitoring (beat-by-beat and 24-hour ambulatory monitoring);
+- Non-invasive and invasive blood pressure monitoring (beat-by-beat and 24-hour ambulatory monitoring);

 - Vascular (peripheral and trans cranial) and Cardiac Imaging (2D and 3D);